FROM ITS SMALLEST SUB ATOMIC PARTICLES,

 v) The reason why black holes are not physically possible is easy to understand.

-THE COMMON SENSE UNIVERSE goes on to explain the physical property of space that mass changes to distort space-time that give rise to gravity.
-It shows how the cumulative effect of individual nucleons make that change and so contribute to gravity.
+THE COMMON SENSE UNIVERSE goes on to explain the physical property of space that mass changes to distort space-time, thus generating gravity.
+It shows how the cumulative effect of individual nucleons make that change and generate gravity.
 Of course it is supported by the appropriate, not so complex, maths.
-That is ALL YOU NEED TO KNOW ABOUT GRAVITY.
+That is WHAT IS NEEDED TO UNDERSTAND GRAVITY.
 The rest is applications.

 What was once regarded as one of the physical world’s most complex topics has been simplified to the stage where, with a little tuition, some good high school matriculants could calculate some Einstein gravity effects faster and more accurately than experts using his field equations.
 Some would have no difficulty in using common sense to explain why black holes are not physically possible.